mankenavenkatesh/Selective-ZKP/README.md

 # Selective-ZKP EthIndia2k19 (Team nuAztec)

 ## Problem Statement
-In case of confidential transactions, the transaction value is visible only to participants of the transaction.
+Confidential transactions allow only the parties partaking in a transaction to be privy to the amount being transacted, outside observers are prevented from knowing this information.

 1. What IF in an organization with various levels like CEO, VP, HR, Employees want to use confidential transactions with provision for selective view access to a group of people?
 2. What IF in a closed auction using confidential transactions, once auction period is completed, the auction value must be revealed to a group of people?
 3. What if Governments needs view access for Incometax returns calculation purpose of Crypto confidential transactions?
 ETC